carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

 ## Overview

-`ytt`'s Schema feature provides a way to verify YAML structures and values with the help of annotations.
+`ytt`'s Schema feature provides a way to verify data value YAML structures and values with the help of annotations.
-Schema currently allows you to provide default data values, and verify that each data value file provided is compatible with the schema.

-The schema definition spells out the set of nodes that must make up that kind of YAML document.
-Documents that are type checked and validated against the schema are guaranteed to be proper.
+A schema allows you to provide default data values, and verify that each data value file provided is type checked and validated against the schema and guaranteed to be proper.

-For example, in the case of Data Values, the schema guarantees to templates that all values exist and are of the correct type.
-The aleviates templates from doing existence and type checks, themselves.
+Using a schema guarantees to templates that all data values exist and are of the correct type.
+The alleviates templates from doing existence and type checks, themselves.

-There are two features to verify a document is compatible with a schema:
-- type checking — comparing the shape of a YAML structure against its schema’s types.
-- validation — determining whether the values contained in a YAML structure are acceptable.
 ---
-## Supported Types

-While YAML provides for an extendable range of types, the `ytt` Schema supports a specific set.

-### Scalar Types

-- `bool` — `true`, `false` (and when not strict, `yes`, `no`, `Y`, `N`, etc.)
-- `float` — e.g. `0.4`
-- `int` — e.g. `42`
-- `null` — `null`, `~`, and when value is omitted.
-- `string` — e.g. `""`, `"ConfigMap"`, `"0xbeadcafe"`

-### Algebraic Types

-- `any` — any valid YAML value is permitted.

-### Collection Types

-A collection type is the pair of itself (either `map` or `array`) and its contained type.

-#### Array type

-`array<type>` — a YAML sequence, each item must be of the specified `type`.

-Examples:
-- `array<string>` — a sequence of strings (and only strings)
-- `array<map<...>>` — a sequence containing only map instances of the same shape.

-#### Map type

-`map <keyA:typeA, keyB:typeB, ...>` — a YAML mapping that must contain exactly one item of each given key, whose value must be of the type specified.

----
-## Defining Schema (implicitly)
+## Defining Schema
 Configuration Authors establish a Schema by capturing the structure in a YAML document with `#@schema/match` at the top:
 ```yaml
 #@schema/match data_values=True